Super Lawyers

 Accidents involving 18-wheel trucks, also known as semi-trucks, tractor-trailers, or big rigs, are often more complex and catastrophic than accidents involving smaller vehicles.
 Here are some common types of accidents that can occur with 18-wheelers:

-• Jackknife Accidents: This happens too often when the trailer skids and ends up at a 90-degree angle from the truck, often due to sudden braking or slippery road conditions.
+• Jackknife: This happens too often when the trailer skids and ends up at a 90-degree angle from the truck, often due to sudden braking or slippery road conditions.
 It can lead to the truck sliding uncontrollably and colliding with other vehicles.
 Most of these crashes involve personal injuries or wrongful death.

 • Rollovers: If the truck driver loses control, the truck can tip over, especially if it is improperly loaded or the driver is navigating a curve too quickly.
 Rollover accidents can be deadly for nearby vehicles.